Media & Communications

 - Flyer Counts by School

 The Maplewood Richmond Heights School District recognizes the important role the media plays in reporting news and information about its educational programs, services, students, and employees.
 The District’s Communications Department assists the media by providing information about the District and is committed to working with the media and making every effort to work within their deadlines.
-All requests to interview, film or photograph District employees, students, or board of education members should be made to:
+All requests to interview, film or photograph District employees, students, or board of education members should be made to the Communications Department.

 The Communications Department will provide a representative who can best address the topic of the interview.
 Media interviews or photographs with students require parental consent.
 When requests for student interviews are granted, the interview is conducted at a District-designated site to minimize the loss of instructional time and disruption to the learning environment.